weewx/weewx/docs/quickstarts/pip.md

 The tool will ask you a series of questions, then create a directory `~/weewx-data` in your home directory with a new configuration file.
-It will also install skins, documentation, utilitiy files, and examples.
+It will also install skins, documentation, utilitiy files, and examples in the same directory.
 After running `weewxd`, the same directory will be used to hold the database file and any generated HTML pages.
 It plays a role similar to `/home/weewx` in older versions of WeeWX but, unlike `/home/weewx`, it does not hold any code.

 If you already have a `/home/weewx` and wish to reuse it, see the [Upgrading guide](upgrading.htm) and the [*Migrating setup.py installs to Version 5*](v5-upgrade.md).